ezgiturali/word-document-generator/README.md

 In this process, if we get any error, we create a log file to log this error.
 If we don't get an error, we get a notification that the process is error-free.

-Note that he data inside the "data" folder and the data outside the folder are different.
+Note that the data inside the "data" folder and the data outside the folder are different.